 When Neighbour Noise Leads to Violence

 We are so often reminded through the stories in the press of how often noise issues can result in, or be associated with, aggressive or violent behaviour.
 Dozens of people have died in recent years after being involved in a dispute about neighbour noise.
 So many neighbour noise cases appear to be ending in violence.
-Just a few months ago we reported on the horrific attack of one disabled man who dared to complain to his neighbour about his barking dog.
+We once reported on a horrific attack of one disabled man who dared to complain to his neighbour about his barking dog; and often highlight the fact that anti-social behaviour and noise pollution can lead to violence.

 However, despite the reports of violence and terrible newspaper headlines, the number of people harmed in neighbour disputes about noise is minute if you compare it to the number of complaints that are made to local authorities each year; a whopping 500,000.